-- Field trips are organized twice annually for primary section including educational tours. - Some excursions were planned to emphasize some lessons like neighbor excursions or visit to a bakery and milk factory for lower grades.
+- Field trips are organized twice annually for primary section and four times for K.G. section including educational tours. - Some excursions were planned to emphasize some lessons like neighbor excursions or visit to a bakery and milk factory for lower grades and K.G.